 Now, land is more limited unless we want to pave over the open space beyond town, and people just keep coming, damn them!
 (Unless they’re friends or family we’ve talked into moving here.)

 Another problem was simple timing.
 The home may well have sold at or near asking price and then been lovingly restored a year or two earlier, when both interest rates and inflation were lower.
-But as 2023 drew to a close, the market simply didn’t want it until the price plummeted enough for a developer to make it work (or so he thinks…) with an increase in density.
+But as 2023 drew to a close, the market simply didn’t want it until the price plummeted enough for a developer to make it work (or so he/she thinks…) with an increase in density.

 So now, rather than that half-acre plot housing one family with enough money to buff the tarnished jewel it was, the property can soon provide shelter for a handful of the many families coming in from far-flung, more expensive towns (like San Francisco and Santa Rosa…).